pgadmin-org/pgadmin4/docs/en_US/subscription_dialog.rst

     :alt: Subscription dialog sql tab
     :align: center

-The example creates a subscription named *pub1_sub1* that is owned by *postgres*.
+The example creates a subscription named *sub1* that is owned by *postgres*.
 It will replicate the data from the publication *pub1*.

 * Click the *Info* button (i) to access online help.
 * Click the *Save* button to save work.
-* Click the *Cancel* button to exit without saving work.
+* Click the *Close* button to exit without saving work.
 * Click the *Reset* button to restore all the default settings.